 Steve-O from Jackass Gets Knocked Out on WWE Monday Night RAW

 The October 16th, 2006 edition of Monday Night RAW took place at the Staples Center in Los Angeles.
-The theme of the night was “RAW goes Hollywood.”
-The Hollywood stars featured on the show included the likes of Kevin Federline, ZZ Top, Three 6 Mafia, Nick and Aaron Carter, Antonio Sabato Jr. and two Jackass stars, Steve-O and Chris Pontius.
-This episode of RAW spawned two memorable moments with guests, the first one being this Steve-O appearance about to be covered and the second one being Kevin Federline’s appearance which marked the begging of a feud with John Cena spanning all the way to the new year in 2007, so indeed, RAW did go Hollywood on this night!
+The theme of the night was, “RAW goes Hollywood.”
+The Hollywood stars featured on the show included Kevin Federline, ZZ Top, Three 6 Mafia, Nick and Aaron Carter, Antonio Sabato Jr., and two Jackass stars, Steve-O and Chris Pontius.
+This episode of RAW spawned two memorable moments with guests, the first one being this Steve-O appearance about to be covered and the second one being Kevin Federline’s appearance, which marked the begging of a feud with John Cena spanning all the way to the new year in 2007, so indeed, RAW did go Hollywood on this night!

 In the middle of a strong push at that time was the late Umaga.
 “The Samoan Bulldozer” was undefeated at the time and would remain so for several more months after this episode.
 He was one of the most notable monster-type characters WWE had at the time.
 It made sense to pair the Jackass guys with him.